spiritlake/ares-extras/traits/README.md

 # Simple Traits

-> **Supported** Although not part of the main Ares code release, this is a supported plugin.
+**Supported** Although not part of the main Ares code release, this is a supported plugin.
 Report any problems you encounter: https://aresmush.com/feedback

-**Compatibility:** Designed for AresMUSH 1.0
+Designed for AresMUSH 1.0

 ## Overview